 It's not very common for Key Account Managers to move on to become Sales Directors.
 Average pay for a Sales Director is $98K annually.
 The most common next step for a Key Account Manager is to become a Regional Sales Manager or a National Account Manager.
 The former position pays an additional $7K per year on average, and the latter position pays $8K more per year.

-Key Account Manager Job Listings
+National/Strategic Accounts Manager Job Listings

 Search for more jobs: